elisamcrae/startup/README.md

 From making my startup project with HTML and CSS, I learned a lot more about how they function both separately and together.
 I learned how to change specific elements in CSS and how to make a form.
 I also solidified how to link pages together.
 It was super tricky to get my recipe images to line up side by side but I figured it out, thanks to columns and rows.

 With the Simon JS, I learned that it is important to make sure you call the JS functions in the HTML file.
 I also learned the hard to way to make sure that the audio files (or any other called files) are named what you think they are.

+MIDTERM:

+You CAN use this to load CSS fonts from google: @import url('https://fonts.googleapis.com/css?family=Quicksand');

+flex-direction: column-reverse; will make the columns start at the bottom and go up (ex. "world", "hello") just put the words in separate divs

+CSS padding: puts space around the content of selected elements

+This adds one to y